kkeshk2/Store_App/README.md

 # Running

-There are no instructions on how to start and run the app yet.
+To run the app once clone and open the repository within in Visual Studio.
+Before running the app, verify that the database is running.
+The app can then be run with IISExpress.

 # Testing

-This project currently has around 30 unit tests that all pass.
+This project currently has around 118 unit tests that all pass.
 The app is able to run and there are no known bugs.